ekeih/satisfactory-bot/README.md

 # satisfactory-bot
-A Telegram bot to manage Docker images for a satisfactory dedicated server and post update news to Telegram.
+A Telegram bot to manage Docker images for a [Satisfactory](https://www.satisfactorygame.com) dedicated server and post update news to Telegram.

 > Satisfactory is a first-person open-world factory building game with a dash of exploration and combat.
 Play alone or with friends, explore an alien planet, create multi-story factories, and enter conveyor belt heaven!